TheSPSDAO/SPS-Validator/README.md

 To update an existing node to a new release, see [updating your node](#updating-your-node).

+## Snapshots

+Current snapshot URLs:

+- **Full**: https://d33cuc2qlex36c.cloudfront.net/prod-snapshot-2025-11-25.zip - Use this if you are running an archive node.
+- **Slim**: https://d33cuc2qlex36c.cloudfront.net/prod-slim-snapshot-2025-11-25.zip - Use this if you are running a light node.

 ## Easy Install (mac or linux only):
 Easy install will run through the setup steps for you, but requires the following to be installed on your machine: